 When it comes to social media and teens, arguing or trying to restrict their behavior may not work well.
 In some cases, social media use can lead to drug and alcohol use.
 However, getting the proper treatment can help.
 At the Naaman Center, an outpatient treatment center for teens, we provide the help your teen needs to overcome substance use.
 We understand social media’s impact on teens, and we can help your teen get on the path to a better future.

 Your teenager doesn’t have to live a life that involves addiction to social media.
 They can break free of that problem when they come to a quality facility that can help them.
-Therefore, contact us at 844.442.8673, and let us help your teen get started on the road to a full recovery.
+Therefore, contact us online or call us today at 844.442.8673, and let us help your teen get started on the road to a full recovery.